git-ogawa/raspi-statmon/docs/_sources/usermodel.md.txt

 ```

 ## Register the script.
 The next step is to register the script you prepare to the rstatmon.
-To do this is simply executing the script with `-n <script.py>`.
+To do this is simply executing `rstatmon -n <script_name>`.
 The following is the our case.
 ```
->>> python rstatmon -n random_int.py
+>>> rstatmon -n random_int.py
 register : random_int.py
 ```